-My 3 year old is very interested in mazes at this time and he was getting bored with ones I kept printing.
+My 3-year-old is very interested in mazes at this time and he was getting bored with the ones I kept printing.
 I decided to try something out with straws that we have cleaned and kept for reusing purposes.

 What you will need:

 Cut up the straws in different lengths as they will be easier to “build” with.
 Get the kids to cut up the straws and it’s a whole new activity for them.
 They will also love that you included them.